go-cristian/slate/source/index.html.md

   }
 }
 ```
-On success this method will return a PKITConsumerSession that you need to retain since you need to use it for the rest of the calls to the <code> PKITClient </code>
+On success this method will return a PKITConsumerSession that you need to retain since you need to use it for the rest of the calls to the `PKITClient`.

 Also you need to set a delegate to that session so you can respond to the different messages that will be explained in the Session section.

 ## Notifications

-If you want your application to be able to receive notifications you need to contact the pager team <code> ios@pager.com </code> and in the app you need to set it up in the init of the sdk.
+If you want your application to be able to receive notifications you need to contact the pager team `ios@pager.com` and in the app you need to set it up in the init of the sdk.

 ```objective_c
 PKITClientConfig *config = [[PKITClientConfig alloc] init];